 There are a lot of names for seats and confusion around what they mean, so here's a simple breakdown of what's what.

-Often just called a bench seat, this is a single solitary cushion that goes across 100% of the width of the vehicle.
+Often just called a bench seat, a straight seat, or a straight bench, this is a single solitary cushion that goes across 100% of the width of the vehicle.

 This is one of the most common layouts.
 This is when the seats are split into two or three sections.
 Types of split bench seat are listed below.

 This is a three seater bench in three separate sections.
 The numbers refer to an approximate percentage that each seat takes up of the vehicle.
-The center seat, or jump seat, takes up only 20% of the room.
-The drivers & passengers seat are typically wider.
+There will be three separate lower cushions and three separate leanback cushions.

 This is a three seater bench seat in two sections.
-Typically the drivers seat is independent and seats only one, and the passengers seat fits two people, and is about 60% of the width of the vehicle.
+Typically the drivers seat is independent and seats only one, and the passengers seat fits an outer passenger plus a center passenger.
 There are some vehicles that make the drivers seat the larger section.